Khushiiii16/Xenonstack-Task-/README.md

 **There are several Objectives of this website are as follows:**

 - 	Our website gives all the information about the e-shopping to provide best service to the customer.

 -	Site provides the facility to the customers who want to shop online due to lack of time.

 -	Site is providing the complete details the product and related information about the product

+**1.1 HOME**